 NEVER keep pet birds in the kitchen or in rooms where the fumes from the kitchen could reach.
 Birds have a very sensitive respiratory system.
-Fumes released during an oven self-cleaning cycle may be harmful or fatal to birds.
-Fumes released due to overheated cooking oil, fat, margarine and overheated non-stick cookware may be equally harmful.
+Fumes released due to overheated cooking oil, fat, margarine and overheated non-stick cookware may be harmful.